jcsteh/osara/readme.md

 - Item: remove stretch marker at current position
 - Item navigation: Move cursor left to edge of item
 - Item navigation: Move cursor right to edge of item
+- Item: Select all items in track
+- Item: Select all items on selected tracks in current time selection
+- Item grouping: Select all items in groups

 #### Takes
 - Take: Switch items to next take